OpenNebula/terraform-provider-opennebula/website/docs/r/template.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the virtual machine template.
-* `template` - (Required) Text describing the OpenNebula template object, in Opennebula's XML string format.
 * `permissions` - (Optional) Permissions applied on template.
 Defaults to the UMASK in OpenNebula (in UNIX Format: owner-group-other => Use-Manage-Admin.
 * `group` - (Optional) Name of the group which owns the template.
 Defaults to the caller primary group.
+* `template` - (Deprecated) Text describing the OpenNebula template object, in Opennebula's XML string format.

 ## Attribute Reference